dimcher/neon-text-formatter/README.md

+# What is this?

-# Text parser/formatter for TSV, CSV, PSV
+Text parser/formatter for TSV, CSV, PSV

+# Details

-# Test version extended with Rust Neon extension
+Test version extended with Rust Neon package